NHOrus/srwq-compilation/episode-41.md

 "I am far from ignorant of politics, Kai Kitamura.
 I was one of the royal guards of the Balmarian court, in the thick of the cut and thrust of the Empires machinations.
 But at heart I'm a warrior, and I think in warriors terms.
 Thus, my heart yearns for simple combat, between equals.
 I offer this to you now: A duel between myself and the Champion of the Shadow Mirrors, to prevent any more loss of men and material, for the battles yet to come."

 Kai snorts.
 "Bwahahaha!
 You're too nice for this business, Mr Doban!
 You want to fight, not to win.
-That's noble and all...but on the battlefield it'll get you killed!"
+That's noble and all... but on the battlefield it'll get you killed!"

 "Don't you dare mock my resolve!
 I'll smear across this crumbling facade if I have to!"